 For many outdoorsmen throughout the country, fall means hunting season.
-So, it’s a good time to remind those who enjoy outdoor recreation, such as hunters, anglers, hikers and campers, how to safely enjoy their activities, while still respecting nature and anyone else who happens to be out exploring during this time of year.
+So, it’s a good time to remind those who enjoy outdoor recreation, such as hunters, anglers, hikers and campers, how to safely enjoy their activities, while still respecting nature and anyone else who happens to be out exploring.
 Whether you hunt for sport or sustenance, it’s always important to remember to be patient, well-prepared and cautious.

 It's important for hunters and non-hunters alike to be aware of the potential dangers that exist before heading into the woods.
 So, here are five hunting season safety tips from Hupy and Abraham, to keep in mind when enjoying the outdoors this fall.